MezonHub/xco-blockchain/x/project/spec/04_fees.md

 - The oracle (service provider) share is `100% - OracleFeePercentage`
 - The node share is `OracleFeePercentage x (NodeFeePercentage)`
-- The ixo.world share is `OracleFeePercentage x (100% - NodeFeePercentage)`
+- The xco.world share is `OracleFeePercentage x (100% - NodeFeePercentage)`

 For example, if `OracleFeePercentage=20%` and `NodeFeePercentage=50%`:

 - The oracle (service provider) share is `80%`
 - The node share is `10%`
-- The ixo.world share is `10%`
+- The xco.world share is `10%`

 ### Fee for Service

 If a fee-for-service payment template ID was provided during project creation, the fee-for-service applies whenever a claimer's claim gets approved (claim status set to approved `= 1`) during `MsgCreateEvaluation` handling.
 It is paid by the project, with the claimer as the contract recipient.

-In contrast with the `OracleFee`, the claimer gets the full `FeeForService` (0% percentage sent to a node or ixo.world).
+In contrast with the `OracleFee`, the claimer gets the full `FeeForService` (0% percentage sent to a node or xco.world).